ivorscott/saas-core/README.md

 ### Goal

 This is an experimental project for learning.
-If it gets serious I will discontinue this version, clone it, and use it as the base for a company.

 Devpie Client is a business management tool for performing software development with clients.
 Features will include kanaban or agile style board management and auxiliary services like cost estimation, payments and more.